appfit/AppFit/README.md

 # Start the AppFit Web Service

-service app-fit start
+./LaunchServer.sh

-# Point your browser to http://localhost:8080 to launch the web app.
+# Point your browser to http://localhost:3000 to launch the web app.

 ```